maikmb/github-actions-pr-close-work-item/README.md

-# Pull Requests Azure Boards close work items
+# Manage work item stage with pull request

 Manage work item state when a pull request is closed or opened.